Melanie G. S. Walby

 Social Capital is not free.

 There is a monetary value on the relationships that we build, that’s why recruiting agencies charge a fee.
 I have invested almost ten years into showing up in spaces that the majority of white creative professionals in the Twin Cities have never and will never be in.
 You don’t get to jump on my back and skip the work to check a box and you don’t get to ask a Black woman for free labor.
 Go to other organizations in other parts of the city to make your own connections outside of your regular routine.
 If you’re not willing to do that work, you could certainly hire a recruiter.
+You can also post your opportunity to Pollen’s job board because BIPOC artists get our newsletter, they’ll see it.
 But again, that doesn’t ensure retention.

 What are you willing to actually invest your time, your convenience, and your money into?
 Because clearly it’s not us.